 The president didn’t, wisely, announce sweeping changes to the conduct of the U.S. intelligence community.
 Instead, he announced a variety of redundant policies to review intelligence work, said he would gather recommendations on how to fix the NSA’s metadata program, and made some other promises — which will be as likely to hamper the NSA’s work as it will be to guarantee more privacy for Americans.
 Much worse was the time he devoted to extending Americans’ protections to foreigners, complicating surveillance work abroad, where it ought to be nearly unfettered.

 More than six months after the NSA’s metadata program was first revealed to the public, the president offered his first clear, solid defense of the ongoing, successful, and clearly constitutional program, noting it could have busted open the 9/11 plot.
 He did promise to end the collection system as we know it, asking a board to come up with ways for the NSA to quickly query bulk data when a court gives the agency permission to, without having that data stored by the government.
 If this sounds like an equivocal refusal to acknowledge the tradeoff between liberty and security, that’s because it is.
-The real resolution may be coming in March, when the president promised to take his metadata reforms to Congress
+(The real answer may be coming in March, when the president promised to take his metadata reforms to Congress.)

 President Obama was much more definitive about new privileges for his fellow citizens of the world.
 He proudly promised that “heads of state and government with whom we work closely, and on whose cooperation we depend,” need not worry about the evil eye of the NSA.
 The White House says this protected class comprises “dozens” of countries — official allies of the U.S. include such mercurial states as Turkey and Egypt.
 Today, the president’s descriptor could apply even to Iran or China, though we can presumably still trust it won’t be.